RyanScottLewis/enqueue/README.md

 adapter(name)

 Remove any previous adapter specific methods and include the module associated with the given Symbol.
+It is important to note only new instances of the class will use the new adapter methods.

 returns: true, false
 arguments: